data-fair/simple-directory/CONTRIBUTING.md

     npm install

-If you use [tmux](https://github.com/tmux/tmux/wiki) you can replace all the following steps with `npm run dev-tmux`, otherwise follow the next instructions.
+If you use [zellij](https://zellij.dev/) you can replace all the following steps with `npm run dev-zellij`, otherwise follow the next instructions.

 Switch to the appropriate nodejs version: